Related: What features does Sleeper have that other platforms don't have?

 Does Sleeper serve Ads?

 Sleeper does not and will never serve ads.
-Fantasy products need to display a lot of information on the screen in a clear way, which means that every pixel is important.
+Fantasy leagues need to display a lot of information on the screen in a clear way, which means that every pixel is important.
 Ads take up precious space, particularly on mobile devices, which hinder the user from viewing and managing their leagues efficiently.
 They also drain your battery.

 How will Sleeper make money?